 The following resources were created with pediatric health care providers in mind to assist in navigating the time-sensitive confirmatory testing process and to help them provide parents with some anticipatory guidance.

-The American College of Medical Genetics (ACMG) created special ACT sheets and confirmatory testing algorithms for newborn screening.
+The American College of Medical Genetics and Genomics (ACMG) created special ACT sheets and confirmatory testing algorithms for newborn screening.
 The confirmatory algorithms detail what steps should be taken following a positive/out-of-range newborn screening result to either definitively diagnose the condition or to rule the newborn screening result as a “false positive.”
 The ACT sheets provide detailed information about what clinical steps need to be taken following a definitive diagnosis, as well as future health considerations and links to reliable resources.
 Links to specific conditions are also included in the condition-specific information pages of Find a Condition.
 Simply search for a condition and read the section on “Follow Up Testing.”

 Below is a draft checklist of topics to cover with parents when informing them that their child had a newborn screening result that was out of the normal range.
 Ensuring that parents have this information before the confirmatory testing process begins will help to address concerns and alleviate some of the stress that families will naturally experience.

 It is possible that their child has a treatable genetic condition, but it is much more likely that their baby is healthy and the test result is a “false positive.”